cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

-# Connected Raspberry Pi IoT Thermostat with Cassandra and Apache Webserver :hand: fa18-523-84
+# Raspberry Pi IoT Thermostat with Cassandra and Apache Webserver :hand: fa18-523-84

 TODO: See where this fits into the Pi book...